maratbn/LoginRequirePress/loginrequirepress/readme.txt

 * Improved the listing-out of posts in the post categorizations sections on the plugin's Settings page.
 * Added 'Refresh' buttons to the Settings page.
+* Added LoginRequirePress meta box to the post edit screen.

 = 1.0.0 =
 * Version incremented to 1.0.0 to signify public release.